 Product Information Management (PIM)

-One of the key benefits of using a PIM system is convenient access to features for teams and users while protecting product data from errors and mistakes.
+One of the key benefits of using a PIM system is having convenient access to cross-functional collaboration features for teams and users while protecting product data from errors and mistakes.

 A PIM platform can include Digital Asset Management (DAM) features so you can store and manage product images, videos, and all kinds of digital assets in one place along with your product descriptions and other product data.
 Even your product relationships, bundles, and variants have their place in a PIM platform.